On an Electric Bike

 Wearing a helmet that meets standards is mandatory

-The helmet must be made of a rigid shell with a padded interior and be equipped with a chin strap.
+The Protective Helmets Regulation requires the helmets to be made of a rigid shell with a padded interior and be equipped with a chin strap.

 In addition to being illegal, a helmet that does not meet one of these standards could fail to give you adequate protection.